Treaty Ports in China 1557-1999

 The Boxer Rebellion and the Siege of the Legations ➚ in Beijing put the foreign powers in complete ascendency over a weak Qing government.
 They could demand control over whichever cities they liked.
 In 1898 they started demanding not just cities but extensive areas of land as well.

 By 1900 most large cities in China had an enclave, the exception being the north-west of China and Beijing itself.
 The number of treaty ports reached its peak at about this time.
 Unofficial shanty towns for local Chinese grew up around them.
 In 1906 The total Chinese population within treaty ports was estimated at nearly 7 million; but foreigners account for only about 36,000 (Japanese 40%; British 24%; American 9%; Portuguese 8%).
 They provided a place of refuge from government, out of the reach of the Imperial regime.
-A free press and free access to Western literature made the larger enclaves hot beds of revolution.
-It is easy to understand why these population centers, immune to Chinese laws, posed a threat to government.
+A free press and free access to western literature made the larger enclaves hot beds of revolution.
+It is easy to understand why these population centers, immune to Chinese laws, posed a threat to the government.

 North China Daily News of Shanghai (c.1900)